James Bateman (horticulturist)

-James Bateman (18 July 1811 – 27 November 1897) was a British landowner and accomplished horticulturist.
+James Bateman (18 July 1811 – 27 November 1897) was a British landowner and horticulturist.
 He developed Biddulph Grange after moving there around 1840, from nearby Knypersley Hall in Staffordshire, England.
-He created the famous gardens at Biddulph with the aid of his wife Maria and his friend and painter of seascapes Edward William Cooke.
-From 1865–70 he was the founding president of the North Staffordshire Field Club, the large local organisation which researched local natural history and folklore.
+He created the gardens at Biddulph with the aid of his wife Maria and his friend and painter of seascapes Edward William Cooke.
+From 1865 to 1870 he was the founding president of the North Staffordshire Field Club, an organisation which researched local natural history and folklore.